Gather up your mates to get on board as we set sail to Treasure Island*.

 What to Expect at Camp

-- Camp starts at 7pm Thursday night with a short opening followed by a movie in the Amphitheater
+- Thursday evening assembly will be followed by a movie in the Amphitheater

-- Friday morning starts with campsite judging after opening in the Amphitheater, then we go swimming.
-The climbing wall opens and the FCF Village has special presentations; hawk throw & blacksmith shop
+- Friday morning: swimming, tool safety and knot tying.
+The FCF Village has special presentations; hawk throw & blacksmith shop

 - The Monkey ball pit, basketball, bike track and other fun activities will be open all day.

-- Friday closes with a very entertaining Evening Service.
+- Friday closes with a very inspirational Evening Service.

 - Saturday morning's activities begin with the Cardboard Regatta competition at Spencer Lake.